jvde-github/AIS-catcher-docs/docs/what-is-new.md

 - **Tracks coloured by speed** — under **Settings → Line Colors**, colour tracks by speed instead of ship type, with six palettes and an adjustable scale maximum.
 - **Vessel filter** — narrow the map, the ships table and replay to the vessels you care about: by sender (class A/B, AtoN, base station, SART, aircraft), reported type, speed, distance, navigation status, age of the last message, validation state and whether a repeater passed the message on.
 Groups can be switched straight from the counters card, which greys out what it is holding back and keeps showing how many vessels that is; everything else lives under **Settings → Filter**, reachable from the funnel on the map and next to **Columns** on the Ships tab.
 - **Vessel type filter covers every class** — Class B / pleasure craft got their own entry and "Other / not reported" catches everything without one (aircraft, base stations, AtoN, SART), so selecting Cargo alone hides everything else.
+- **New map backgrounds** — the CARTO backgrounds (Positron, Dark Matter, Voyager) now require an API key from CARTO and show an "API key required" watermark without one, so they are replaced by [OpenFreeMap](https://openfreemap.org) vector maps: **Positron**, **Bright**, **Liberty** and **Dark**, with label-free versions of Positron and Dark.
+These need no key and no account, and are sharper at every zoom level.
+Anyone who prefers CARTO can get a free key at [carto.com/basemaps/apikey](https://carto.com/basemaps/apikey) and paste it into the `carto_basemaps` plugin, which brings all six back.

 ### HTTP output